-Area to be Dredged: Dredging is limited to the previously dredged and previously authorized dimensions, and depths are limited to the controlling navigational depth of the receiving waters.
-Documentation of previously authorized and/or maintained depths and dimensions should be provided.
+- Dredging is limited to the previously dredged and previously authorized dimensions, and depths are limited to the controlling navigational depth of the receiving waters.
+Documentation of previously authorized and/or maintained depths and dimensions should be provided. - All dredging authorized shall not exceed 2,500 cubic yards of material removed below the plane of mean high water (MHW) or ordinary high water (OHW)

-- All dredged material must be properly confined in a specified upland area or an approved Beneficial Use for Dredge Material project site, unless otherwise authorized by the Mobile District.
+- All dredged material must be properly confined in a specified upland area or an approved Beneficial Use for Dredged Material project site, unless otherwise authorized by the Mobile or Vicksburg District.
 For a list of Beneficial Use project sites, please contact MDMR, Office of Coastal Resource Management. - Spoil disposal areas shall be immediately seeded and stabilized to prevent the movement of sediment off- site and into adjacent drainage areas. - Disposal on sand beaches is prohibited.